dolthub/dolt/README.md

                 diff - Diff a table.
                blame - Show what revision and author last modified each row of a table. merge - Merge a branch.

-              branch - Create, list, edit, delete branches. checkout - Checkout a branch or overwrite a table from HEAD. remote - Manage set of tracked repositories. push - Push to a dolt remote. pull - Fetch from a dolt remote data repository and merge. fetch - Update the database from a remote data repository. clone - Clone from a remote data repository. creds - Commands for managing credentials.
-               login - Login to a dolt remote host. version - Displays the current Dolt cli version. config - Dolt configuration.
+              config - Dolt configuration.
                   ls - List tables in the working set. schema - Commands for showing, and modifying table schemas.